Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 I know I will step on some toes here and again, I want to emphasize this is my conclusion, based on my weak and sinful nature, not a judgment or conclusion for anyone else.

-I have worked in the communications world for a very long time and though some publishing executives may be able to do this, perhaps I am simply too much of a people pleaser, but I could not take advertising for a product in any publication or ministry I run and not have it influence my writing.
-In very large news organizations where editorial and advertising are totally separate there may be editorial freedom; in much Christian publishing there often simply isn’t the space mentally or physically for this to be the case.
+I have worked in the communications world for a very long time and though some publishing operatives and writers may be able to do this, perhaps I am simply too much of a people pleaser, but I could not take advertising for a product in any publication or ministry I run and not have it influence my writing.
+In very large news organizations where editorial and advertising are totally separate there may be editorial freedom; in much Christian publishing, there often simply isn’t the space mentally or physically for this to be the case.

 Advertising can be useful to inform us about products or services, but there is a fine line of crossing over into recommendation solely for payment.
 In this situation I go back to the old-fashioned saying (a few of you may remember this as it applied to many questionable areas of Christian conduct): “Others can; I cannot.”